nousr/dream-bench/README.md

 ## What does it do?

-`dream_bench` provides a simplified interface for benchmarking your image-generation.
+`dream_bench` provides a simplified interface for benchmarking your image-generation models.

-This repository also hosts common prompt-lists for benchmarking, as well as instructions for preparing a dataset to perform a more comprehensive evaluation evaluation.
+This repository also hosts common prompt-lists for benchmarking, as well as instructions for preparing a dataset to perform a more comprehensive evaluation.

 ## How does it work?